 Risk factors that speed up knee degeneration

 Understanding what speeds knee degeneration helps you fight back.
 Several factors accelerate the normal wear and tear that causes pain, stiffness and swelling, and knowing them lets you take targeted action.
-Excessive load, trauma and inherited traits all change how the joint copes, and they explain much of What Causes Knee Pain as You Age.
+Excessive load, trauma and inherited traits all change how the joint copes, and they explain much of knee pain with aging.

 Obesity and metabolic factors

 Carrying extra weight raises the mechanical load on cartilage and increases inflammatory chemicals that eat away at joint tissue.
-Weight loss and metabolic control are powerful tools to slow progression, because reducing force on the knee lowers symptoms and delays structural damage.
+Weight loss and metabolic control are powerful tools to slow progression and are essential for long-term knee pain relief, because reducing force on the knee lowers symptoms and delays structural damage.
 Research links insulin resistance and systemic inflammation to faster cartilage loss, which clarifies why What Causes Knee Pain as You Age in many people.

 Previous injuries and surgeries